krateng/maloja/README.md

 You can check [my own Maloja page](https://maloja.krateng.ch) to see what it looks like.

+## **IMPORTANT NOTICE**

+**Update to Version 2**

+With the update 2.0, Maloja has been refactored into a Python package and the old update script no longer works.
+I will keep this repository on the old version for a while so that users with regular updates have a chance to load the transition script.
+If you have any trouble with updating, simply install Maloja as described below, then manually copy all your user data to your `~/.local/share/maloja` folder.

 ## Why not Last.fm / Libre.fm / GNU FM?

 Maloja is **self-hosted**.
 You will always be able to access your data in an easily-parseable format.
 Your library is not synced with any public or official music database, so you can **follow your own tagging schema** or even **group associated artists together** in your charts.